 Caution is advised when oxaliplatin treatment is co-administered with other medicinal products known to cause QT interval prolongation.
-In case of combination with such medicinal products, the QT interval should be closely monitored (see section 4.4:"Special warnings and special precautions for use").
+In case of combination with such medicinal products, the QT interval should be closely monitored (see section 4.4).

-Caution is advised when oxaliplatin treatment is administered concomitantly with other medicinal products known to be associated with rhabdomyolysis (see section 4.4:"Special warnings and special precautions for use")
+Caution is advised when oxaliplatin treatment is administered concomitantly with other medicinal products known to be associated with rhabdomyolysis (see section 4.4).